nemild/hack-the-media/conservative-media-guide.md

 - Public relations and false flags - new funded terrorism

-  _The ridiculing of conspiracies by conservative media agencies are in contradiction with the long human history of proven conspiracies and the ease with which people are repeatedly misled.
-Eventually this will only lead to media and persons ridiculing themselfs and distrust themselfs._
+  _The ridiculing of conspiracies by the conservative media are in contradiction with the long human history of proven conspiracies and the ease with which people are repeatedly misled.
+Eventually this will only lead to media and persons ridiculing themselfs and distrust themselfs._ C-P Müller - Modern perspectives

   - Freud, Barney, Sartre, Nietsche
   - the acceptance of ai robotics, cyborg lifeforms and technological infiltration disguished in gender neutral politics